cvxgrp/cvxportfolio/README.md

 You can see basic usage of the package in the [example notebooks](https://github.com/cvxgrp/cvxportfolio/blob/master/examples/).
 Currently we are working on simplifying the user interface and these may change.

-To run them, clone the repository, create the environment and the `cvxportfolio` kernel, and then start [`jupyter`](https://jupyter.org/).
+To run them clone the repository, create the environment and the `cvxportfolio` kernel, and then start [`jupyter`](https://jupyter.org/).

 ```
 git clone https://github.com/cvxgrp/cvxportfolio.git